6112-fa25/6112-fa25.github.io/_pages/project/phase_3.md

 nav_order: 30
 ---

-In this phase, you will implement an automatic garbage collection system for your  implementing and incorporating a mark-and-sweep garbage collector.
+In this phase, you will implement an automatic garbage collection system for your future virtual machine by implementing and incorporating a mark-and-sweep garbage collector.

-We will also release the [Phase 4]({% link _pages/project/phase_4.md %}) handout in which you will implement a bytecode compiler and virtual machine interpreter for MITScript.
+We will also release the [Phase 4][p4] handout in which you will implement a bytecode compiler and virtual machine interpreter for MITScript.
 Phases 3 and 4 are designed to be completed in parallel.

 {: .announcement }
 > There are three components you need to submit for this phase: